 #5.
 Bake or Buy Yourself a Treat

-Grad your ingredients and make YOUR favorite type of cookies, cake or baked good while you’re at it.
+Grab your ingredients and make YOUR favorite type of cookies, cake, or baked goods while you’re at it.

 #6.
 Rejuvenate Your Skin With A Sheet Mask

 Ok, the name sounds super weird, but sheet masks are inexpensive (~$3) and have amazing results.

-I did one every day the month leading up to my wedding and skin had never looked better.
+I did one every day during the month leading up to my wedding and my skin had never looked better.

-My dear friend from Korea, Sunny, recommend them because they are very popular at home and she’s been doing them for years.
-I took her advice because she has AMAZING skin all year-round.
+My dear friend from Korea, Sunny, recommends them because they are very popular at home and she’s been doing them for years.
+I took her advice because she has AMAZING skin all year round.